elmtree-askmo/cloudcannon-app/content/learn/sociology/what-are-the-key-components-of-a-research-strategy-in-methodology.md

 url: /learn/sociology/questions/what-are-the-key-components-of-a-research-strategy-in-methodology
 score: -1.0
 related_article1:
-    id: 163668
+    id: 163670
     title: >-
-        Why is respect for Indigenous knowledge crucial in Indigenous research ethics?
+        What is the historical context of settler colonialism and its impact on Indigenous communities?
-    subject: Sociology
+    subject: History of the World
-    url: /learn/sociology/questions/why-is-respect-for-indigenous-knowledge-crucial-in-indigenous-research-ethics
+    url: /learn/history-of-the-world/questions/what-is-the-historical-context-of-settler-colonialism-and-its-impact-on-indigenous-communities
 related_article2:
-    id: 163667
+    id: 163663
     title: >-
-        What are the ethical considerations related to power relations in research ethics?
+        How does traditional knowledge contribute to Indigenous sovereignty in research methods?
-    subject: Sociology
+    subject: Education Studies
-    url: /learn/sociology/questions/what-are-the-ethical-considerations-related-to-power-relations-in-research-ethics
+    url: /learn/education-studies/questions/how-does-traditional-knowledge-contribute-to-indigenous-sovereignty-in-research-methods
 related_article3:
-    id: 163660
+    id: 163658
     title: >-
-        What are the essential components of a systematic approach in research design?
+        What are the key differences between participant observation and interviews in qualitative research?
     subject: Sociology
-    url: /learn/sociology/questions/what-are-the-essential-components-of-a-systematic-approach-in-research-design
+    url: /learn/sociology/questions/what-are-the-key-differences-between-participant-observation-and-interviews-in-qualitative-research
 related_article4:
-    id: 163664
+    id: 163670
     title: >-
-        What are the main goals of decolonial processes in the context of reconciliation and land ownership?
+        What is the historical context of settler colonialism and its impact on Indigenous communities?
-    subject: Sociology
+    subject: Education Studies
-    url: /learn/sociology/questions/what-are-the-main-goals-of-decolonial-processes-in-the-context-of-reconciliation-and-land-ownership
+    url: /learn/education-studies/questions/what-is-the-historical-context-of-settler-colonialism-and-its-impact-on-indigenous-communities
 related_article5:
-    id: 163666
+    id: 163670
     title: >-
-        What distinguishes objective knowledge from subjective knowledge in quantitative and qualitative methodologies?
+        What is the historical context of settler colonialism and its impact on Indigenous communities?
-    subject: Sociology
+    subject: History of the World
-    url: /learn/sociology/questions/what-distinguishes-objective-knowledge-from-subjective-knowledge-in-quantitative-and-qualitative-methodologies
+    url: /learn/history-of-the-world/questions/what-is-the-historical-context-of-settler-colonialism-and-its-impact-on-indigenous-communities
 ---

 &nbsp;